-Each incinerator installed on or after March 26, 1998 must meet the requirements of IMO Resolution MEPC.59(33), or equivalent.
-A U.S. Coast Guard Certificate of Approval is required for each incinerator.
-Conformance to IMO.
+"Each incinerator installed on or after March 26, 1998 must meet the requirements of IMO Resolution MEPC.76(40).
+A Coast Guard Certificate of Approval is required for each incinerator.
+Incinerators in compliance with the following are considered to meet IMO Resolution MEPC.76(40):